 In the cannabis industry, first impressions matter.
 By the time a retailer looks at your menu, they may have interacted with other sales reps.
 Reps who brought products to their store.
 Which of course they sampled because that’s part of the job.

-You’ll see 2-3 unique selling points in the description.
+2) Unique selling points in the description.
+Short.
+Sweet.
+Stoner-proof.

-Here’s a prime example of why clear always wins over clever.
-An edible manufacturer I worked with in the past had made margarita-flavored gummies.
-Sounds delicious, right?
-They branded their entire presence like they were selling alcohol.
-Chunky rocks lined the margarita glass atop the menu.
-And the tagline was all about Margaritaville.
-Spoiler: It didn’t work.
 Why?
-Because the messaging wasn’t clear.
+The messaging wasn’t clear.
 Retailers had to stop and ask themselves, “Wait, are these gummies or drinks?”
-And in that split second of confusion, you’ve already lost them.
-Retailers are busy and may get distracted by texts, knocks on the door, or a TikTok video from a retired aunt.
+And in that split second of confusion, you’ve lost them.
+Retailers are busy and could be distracted by texts, knocks on the door, or a TikTok video from a retired aunt.

-Use the description space with an editor’s eraser.
-Brevity is the soul of wit.
+3. In the description space, brevity is the soul of wit.

 Tell them just enough up top, to make them want to scroll down and see more.